NIU-Data-Science/Jupyter-notebooks/README.md

 (C) 2019 Mark M. Bailey

 ## About
-This repository contains Jupyter notebooks to support in-class activities.
+This repository contains Jupyter notebooks and associated data to support in-class activities.